blndgs/intents/README.md

 - Add model changes to `.proto` file.
 - Verify there are no errors by linting.
 Use `buf lint`
+- Also format the proto files using `buf format -w`.
 - Generate the code definition of your model.
 Use `buf generate`
 - If adding support for a new language, please update `buf.gen.yaml` to include the task.